thirdcaptain/holberton-system_engineering-devops/0x0E-web_stack_debugging_1/README.md

-# 0x0C.
-Web stack debugging #0
+# 0x0E.
+Web stack debugging #1

-20180109 - the purpose of this project is to introduce web stack debugging
+20180727 - the purpose of this project is to introduce web stack debugging

-### 0-give_me_a_page
+### 0-nginx_likes_port_80
-Bash script to start apache service
+Bash script to correct default_server port to 80